-- (a) DEFINITIONS.-In this section: - (1) CONSENT DECREE.-The term "consent decree" means the consent decree in the case of Pigford v.
-Glickman, approved by the United States District Court for the District of Columbia on April 14, 1999. - (2) DEPARTMENT.-The term "Department" means the Department of Agriculture. - (3) PIGFORD CLAIM.-The term "Pigford claim" means a discrimination complaint, as defined by section 1(h) of the consent decree and documented under section 5(b) of the consent decree.
+(a) Definitions.-In this section:

+(1) CONSENT DECREE.-The term "consent decree" means the consent decree in the case of Pigford v.
+Glickman, approved by the United States District Court for the District of Columbia on April 14, 1999.

+(2) DEPARTMENT.-The term "Department" means the De-

+partment of Agriculture.
-(4) PIGFORD CLAIMANT.-The term "Pigford claimant" means an individual who previously submitted a late-filing request under section 5(g) of the consent decree.

-- (b) Determination on Merits.-Any Pigford claimant who has not previously obtained a determination on the merits of a Pigford claim may, in a civil action brought in the United States District Court for the District of Columbia, obtain that determination. - (c) LIMITATION.- - (1) IN GENERAL.-Subject to paragraph (2), all payments or debt relief (including any limitation on foreclosure under subsection (h)) shall be made exclusively from funds made available under subsection (i).
+- (3) PIGFORD CLAIM.-The term "Pigford claim" means a discrimination complaint, as defined by section 1(h) of the consent decree and documented under section 5(b) of the consent decree. - (4) PIGFORD CLAIMANT.-The term "Pigford claimant" means an individual who previously submitted a late-filing request under section 5(g) of the consent decree. - (b) Determination on Merits.-Any Pigford claimant who has not previously obtained a determination on the merits of a Pigford claim may, in a civil action brought in the United States District Court for the District of Columbia, obtain that determination section (h)) shall be made exclusively from funds made available under subsection (i).